johnisom/time_manager/README.md

 ## TODOS

+* Add docstrings to all functions without them
+* Create longer, better, and more descriptive docstrings for all functions
 * Clean up all functions
 * Create a config function -- consult Adam for more info
 * Refactor the crap out of everything -- needs a total rewrite nearly from scratch